BZFlag-Dev/bzflag/README.MINGW32.md

+# README for MINGW64 on Windows

-To build bzflag on Windows Intel you can use MinGW and MSYS, both Open Source and freely available from http://www.mingw.org
+To build bzflag on Windows Intel you can use MinGW and MSYS, both Open Source and freely available from http://www.mingw.org.

 There's a troubleshooting section at the end of this file in case you run into problems.

-*** Part I: Obtain MingW and MSYS
+## Part I: Obtain MinGW and MSYS

 MinGW stands for Minimalistic GNU for Windows it is a collection of library, header and a collection of GNU tools